 Opening times: open all year

 The enigmatic Rosslyn Chapel, featured in the Da Vinci Code and set in an atmospheric wooded glen, has intrigued locals and travellers for many generations.
-The ruins date back to the 15th century and the chapel is filled with myths and legends, with its ornate stonework alluding to biblical stories and moral messages from times gone by.
+The ruins date back to the 15th century and the chapel is filled with myths and legends; its ornate stonework alluding to biblical stories and moral messages from times gone by.
 Hear all about the various theories from expert guides and throughout the visitor centre.
-Once you’ve explored the chapel, enjoy an afternoon hike along the beautiful Rosslyn Glen Walk.
+Once you’ve explored the chapel, enjoy an afternoon hike along the beautiful Roslin Glen Walk.

 The PBS series Great Estates was filmed entirely in Scotland.
 If you missed it, the DVD is available to buy now.